Skip to main content

 What is the difference between kW and kWh?

 kW is power (rate of energy flow at any moment). kWh is energy (total power used over time).
-Think of kW as speed and kWh as distance — a 4kW system running for 2 hours generates 8 kWh.
+Think of kW as speed and kWh as distance, a 4kW system running for 2 hours generates 8 kWh.

 Related Guides

 John Rooney is the founder of Solar Info and has been covering the UK solar energy market since 2023.
-He fact-checks all content against official MCS and Ofgem data and maintains relationships with MCS-certified installers across the UK.
+He researches every battery and inverter brand against manufacturer datasheets, MCS and Ofgem data, and feedback from the MCS-certified installers in our directory before publishing.